-War, Peace, and Cake: The World in 2025
+War, peace, and cake: the world in 2025

 So far, 2025 has been a year of conflict, upheaval, and huge challenges to the international system.